Day Trips From Chicago, IL – Exploring Suburban Park Ridge

 Share

 Park Ridge is a picturesque suburb of Chicago, with a population 37,500 people, located 15 miles northwest of downtown.
 It is close to O’Hare airport and expressways and is served by suburban Metra trains.
 Getting there is very easy.
-I recently went back after many years to meet a local friend for lunch who I have know since graduate school.
-I enjoyed exploring the small downtown area which is surrounded by neighborhoods with attractive homes and tree lined streets.
+On my most recent trip, I took the Metra Union Pacific Northwest Train which stops right downtown.
+I then met a local friend for lunch who I have known since graduate school.
+I was glad to get back to explore the small downtown area which is surrounded by neighborhoods with attractive homes and tree-lined streets.

 Holt’s: Holt’s is a fun, casual bar and restaurant in the heart of downtown.
 It features a menu of pizza, sandwiches, salads along with an extensive menu of beer and ciders.
 They also have a weekend brunch menu.
 It has a large outdoor patio which I enjoyed on a beautiful fall day with my friend who had recommended the spot.
 I thought the arugula salad with maple roasted butternut squash, bosc pear, feta cheese, roasted pepitas, candied walnuts, apple cider vinaigrette and grilled chicken was the perfect choice.
 43 S. Prospect Ave.